Alicia Parker, MD

 Personal Statement:

-Assistant Professor, Cognitive and Behavioral Neurology
+Associate Professor, Cognitive and Behavioral Neurology

-Co-Director, Behavioral Neurology and Neuropsychiatry Fellowship
+Co-Director, Behavioral Neurology and Neuropsychiatry Fellowship Program

-As the first physician to join the Biggs Institute, and the first Cognitive and Behavioral Neurologist to practice in Bexar County, Dr. Parker established the Memory Disorders Clinic and the multidisciplinary MIND clinic.
-She is the Co-Director of the FTD Clinic, along with Campbell Sullivan, PSYD, ABPP-CN, in Neuropsychiatry, which specializes in treating patients with behavioral and language disorders.
-Dr. Parker serves as the Clinic Director for the Biggs Institute.
+As the first physician to join the Biggs Institute, and the first Behavioral Neurologist to practice in Bexar County, Dr. Parker established the Memory Disorders Clinic and the multidisciplinary MIND clinic.
+As the Chief Medical Officer at the Glenn Biggs Institute, Dr. Parker directs the Memory Disorders clinic and co-directs the CurePSP Center for Care and the Frontotemporal Dementia Program.
+Dr. Parker has helped bring research opportunities to patients with dementia and their caregivers.